-My dog was having issues with his uh, poops - they were loose and runny.
-At a checkup, the vet suggested I try giving him probiotics to help.
-I Googled various ones.
-I tried various ones.
-Some are better than others.
-I put him on one I had Googled and that was the best one for him.
-His poops hardened up, and he even quit barfing at night, which he was doing occasionally before probiotics.
-Oh - my pup is a “polite barfer” - he taught himself to bark on a towel on the floor (not onto the carpet!).
+My dog was having issues with his poops - they were loose and runny.
+At a checkup, the vet suggested I try giving him canine probiotics to help improve his dog gut health.
+I Googled various options and tried several kinds.
+Some probiotics for dogs are better than others, but I eventually found one that worked best for him.
+His poops hardened up, and he even stopped barfing at night, which he occasionally did before starting the probiotics.
+Oh - my pup is a "polite barfer" - he taught himself to bark on a towel on the floor (not onto the carpet!).

-I use probiotics daily, and I eat probiotic foods and drinks.
-I am confident that it's been helping me stay healthy and replenishing my gut flora.
-In the same way, I believe it's helping my dog.
+I use probiotics daily and consume probiotic foods and drinks myself.
+I am confident that this helps me stay healthy and replenishes my gut flora, and I believe it's doing the same for my dog.

-Change up the probiotic type every so often - and get a different strain mix when you do.
-This way your dog will get benefits of the various strains that may be beneficial at times, without getting so used to the same strains that they don't do the job as well.
+It's a good idea to change up the type of probiotic every so often and to get a different strain mix when you do.
+This way, your dog will benefit from various strains that may be advantageous at different times, without getting so used to the same strains that they become less effective.

-Here are what I found to be the recommended strains of probiotics for dogs (human strains would be different), with a preferred CFU of 3-6 billion per dose:
+Here are what I found to be the recommended strains of probiotics for dogs (human strains would differ), with a preferred CFU of 3-6 billion per dose:

 - Enterococcus thermophilus